mfehlman1/assignment3/README.md

     python zipit.py

 This creates the file `submission.zip`.
-Submit this file to [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSc5ktq6g2Aldy_7m_4yZ6jGo_wvA3fKaBfySr_TjW5SmvkumQ/viewform?usp=sf_link), and **be sure to press SUBMIT on the form**.
+Submit this file to the Google Form, and **be sure to press SUBMIT on the form**.
 Just uploading the file to the form is not enough.